Anita Mason: Perfection

 The novel is set in 16th-century Germany, at the time of the Anabaptist rebellion.
-The civic leaders of Munster are supporters of the Anabaptist movement, and so attract to the city hordes of refugees fleeing religious persecution.
+The civic leaders of Münster are supporters of the Anabaptist movement, and so attract to the city hordes of refugees fleeing religious persecution.
 Among these are the charismatic former actor and playwright, Jan Bockelson, and the zealous Jan Matthys, who quickly become the most powerful figures in the city.
 They expel all non-believers, and abolish money and private property.
 Munster is subsequently besieged by the expelled Bishop von Waldeck, and Mattys, with a small troop of men, rides out to confront the besiegers, convinced that his enemies will be defeated by God, and that his assumed victory will initiate the founding of a New Jerusalem.
 The troop is massacred, and Matthys's head displayed on a pike.
 Subsequently, Bockelson takes charge, and continues the siege for another year, during which he crowns himself king and enforces polygamy.
 As the inhabitants of the city suffer starvation, the bishop makes a determined assault on the city's defences, during which a recurring character, Sister Agnes, makes her escape.